aureliusenterprise/doc_demo_environment/DOc/docs/source/Options/user-story-4.rst

 | Validity     | Whether or not the data fits with a predefined format.
 For example, a person's initials should always be capitalized.   |

 For every dimension, one or more data quality rules can be defined.
-For every rule, a percentage score is assigned.
+For every rule, a percentage score is calculated by dividing the number of compliant rows over the total number of rows.
 A score of 100% indicates that the dataset is perfectly compliant with that particular rule.

 A lower data quality score for a particular rule indicates that there are data quality issues.